haijunsu/Dockerfiles/proxysql/README.md

 Proxysql docker image
 ===

-This image always loads configuration data from file /etc/proxysql.cnf.
-Every change in momory or disk may last when you reboot.
+This image always loads configuration data from file /etc/proxysql.cnf after start.
+Every change in momory or disk may be lost when you restart the container.

 You can modify your configuration in another file and use volumn to override default /etc/proxysql.cnf.
 See [docker-compose.yml](https://github.com/haijunsu/Dockerfiles/blob/master/proxysql/docker-compose.yml).